emerichunter/emerichunter.github.io/_drafts/pgbench-tools-II.md

 S'il y a plusieurs valeurs pour le nombre de clients dans le fichier **config**, une boucle est effectuée.--> Then pgbench is launched just like a regular bench with a previously set number of clients from the `config` file.
 If it happens to have more than one value for the clients number in that file, a loop is performed.
-A second loop is performed if the file contains several values for scales (please refer to the previous post for details).
+A second loop is performed within if the file contains several values for scales (please refer to the previous post for details).

 ### Data collection

 Les données collectées comportent entre autres&nbsp;:
 Amongst data collection one can find: